 Dr. Scott Routenberg enjoys a versatile and prolific career as an award-winning composer, arranger, jazz pianist and orchestrator.
 In 2004, Scott was the first jazz songwriter to win the prestigious John Lennon Songwriting Contest Maxell Song of the Year for his electro-acoustic big band composition Bandwidth (EMI Records) from the album Jazztronicus.
 Other awards and honors include The ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize (2016), the International Society of Jazz Arrangers and Composers Symposium SONIC Award for Best Arrangement (2017), the ASCAP David Rose Scholarship, the Henry Mancini Institute in Los Angeles, the ASCAP Foundation Young Jazz Composer Award, and the Downbeat Student Award for Best Extended Length Composition.
 Since 2011, Routenberg has received multiple commissions as an arranger for the Grammy Winning Metropole Orkest under Vince Mendoza, and has had orchestral premieres by the Atlanta Symphony Orchestra, Houston Symphony Orchestra, and the Indianapolis Symphony Orchestra, among many others.
-Commissions include multiple big band arrangements for Grammy-winning harmonica virtuoso Howard Levy, The Jeremy Monteiro Big Band, the New York Youth Symphony, and Routenberg's popular Concerto for Jazz Violin and Orchestra, commissioned by Oregon Symphony violinist Chien Tan.
+Commissions include multiple big band arrangements for Grammy-winning harmonica virtuoso Howard Levy, The Jeremy Monteiro Big Band, the New York Youth Symphony, and Routenberg's popular Concerto for Jazz Violin and Orchestra.
 World premieres include Austria, Ukraine, the Netherlands, Poland, Norway, China and Singapore.
 Domestic premieres include Carnegie Hall, Lincoln Center, and the Fox Newman Scoring Stage in Los Angeles (ASCAP Television and Film Scoring Workshop).
 In 2007 Routenberg was commissioned by Day 1 Studios and Producer Lucas Arts to write demo music for the video game Fracture.

 Copyright 2017 Scott Routenberg.
 All rights reserved.
 Web design by Scott Routenberg.